UK APD - The Ultimate Guide

 Applicable to passengers traveling in any other class of travel or where the seat pitch is more than 40 inches (1.016 metres).

-Applicable to passengers traveling on board aircraft with a MTOW of more than 20 tonnes and a seating capacity of less than 19 passengers.
+Applicable to passengers traveling on board aircraft with a MTOW of 20 tonnes or more and a seating capacity of less than 19 passengers.

 A passenger is considered to be traveling in a different class of travel if he or she receives a different level of service or enjoys a different standard of comfort or privacy.